What is the California Basic Speed Law?

 Always obey the posted speed limits.

-In addition to the posted speed limit, you must adjust your speed with respect to:
+In addition to the posted speed limit, you must adjust your speed to:

-• Surface of the road.
+- Surface of the road.
 When to road is slick, adjust your speed accordingly.
-On a wet road you should reduce your speed about 10 mph.
-On packed snow you should cut your speed in half.
-On ice, you must slow to a crawl.
+On a wet road, you should reduce your speed by about ten mph.
+On packed snow, you should cut your speed in half.
+On an icy road, you must slow to a crawl.
 Rough or gravel surfaces can also increase the risk of skidding.

-• Width and type of road.
-Slow down on narrow roads, winding roads, before entering a sharp curve, and when approaching the crest of a hill.
+- Width and type of road.
+You must slow down on narrow, winding roads, before entering a sharp curve, and when approaching the crest of a hill.

-• Strong winds.
-Wind gusts can be a hazard while driving, especially to larger vehicles.
+- Strong winds.
+Wind gusts can be a hazard while driving, especially for larger vehicles.

-• Bicyclists or pedestrians on or crossing the roadway.
-Be especially careful when children are nearby, in school zones, and close to playgrounds.
+- Bicyclists or pedestrians on or crossing the roadway.
+Be especially careful when children are nearby, in school zones, and near playgrounds.

 Some Examples of DMV Questions